Claydough16/Server-Blog/readme.md

 # PROJECT: Blog Server

-In this project, you will create a backend of a blog application.
+In this project, you will create a backend of a blog application, utilizing Model View Controller architecture.

 # Technologies: